 - In one of the earliest team ups between Spider-Man and The Punisher, Frank gave Spider-Man some make up in case he was caught and unmasked by the bad guys.

 - The Vertigo Comics Human Target series featured 2 characters who would layer on so many disguises and so frequently lose track of who they really were that it quickly became a Mind Screw.

-- Paperinik (a superhero alter-ego of Donald Duck) had to involuntarily do this in one story.
-At one point he decided to demonstrate (for no reason and to no one in particular) how his masks work, and too late realized that he's out of the spray that would let him take the sticky mask off.
-Since the mask he was trying on was one of a caricatural alien, he was forced to wear a new mask on top of this one.
-(Later on, however, he manages to avoid having his secret identity exposed because he was wearing this additional mask.)
+- Disney Ducks Comic Universe: Paperinik (the superhero alter-ego of Donald Duck) has to involuntarily do this in one story.
+At one point he decides to demonstrate (for no reason and to no-one in particular) how his masks work, and too late realizes that he's out of the spray that would let him take the sticky mask off.
+Since the mask he is trying on is one of a caricatural alien, he is forced to wear a new mask on top of this one.
+(Later on, however, he manages to avoid having his secret identity exposed because he is wearing this additional mask).